 Hamachi Crudo Ingredients

-- Spicy toasted sesame oil, regular sesame oil is fine as well
+- Spicy toasted sesame oil

 - Toasted sesame seeds

-- 1 scallion, thinly sliced
+- Jalapeño, thinly sliced

 - Flaky sea salt